STEAM: Squeeze and Transform Enhanced Attention Module: Experiments

 \section{Experiments}

 In this section, we evaluate STEAM for large-scale image classification with ImageNet \cite{deng2009imagenet} and for object detection and instance segmentation with MS COCO \cite{lin2014microsoft}.
-We reproduced SE, CBAM, ECA, GCT, and MCA\footnote{The code for GCT and MCA was provided by the authors of the respective papers which helped us reproduce their results.}, the leading SOTA modules, for fair comparisons using the same architecture, data augmentation, and optimization parameters.
+We reproduced SE, CBAM, ECA, and GCT, the leading SOTA modules, for fair comparisons using the same architecture, data augmentation, and optimization parameters.
 All the experiments were conducted with the PyTorch framework \cite{paszke2019pytorch} and the MMDetection toolkit \cite{chen2019mmdetection}.
 In Tables 2-5, bolded values denote the best performance.